-As a former RIP Instructor (Ranger Indoctrination Program, now known as the Ranger Assessment and Selection Program/ RASP) and Pre-Ranger Instructor my role was specific and our approach was exact: create killers.
-Un-feeling, un-yielding destroyers capable of operating and leading under the most intense emotional and physical stress imaginable.
+As a former RIP Instructor (Ranger Indoctrination Program, now known as the Ranger Assessment and Selection Program/ RASP) and Pre-Ranger Instructor, my role was specific and our approach was exact: create killers.
+Un-feeling, un-yielding destroyers capable of operating and leading under the most intensely emotional and physical stress imaginable.

 Indifference was achieved when no matter how bad, no matter how much it hurt (how terrified or miserable) you executed with exact aggression on target.
 Precise violence of action.